Accounting for Controlled Property and Capital Assets

 Missing or stolen assets, changes or erroneous data should be reported, as appropriate, on the appropriate inventory form.

 UTSA is evaluated on its ratio of lost and stolen property, which is reported annually.
-As a state agency, UTSA must keep its ratio of lost and stolen asset value to no more than one (1%) percent of the total value of all assets or risk having its budgets reduced.
+As a state agency, UTSA must keep its ratio of lost and stolen asset value to no more than 1% of the total value of all assets or risk having its budgets reduced.

 All department personnel should continue to aggressively search for assets reported as missing or stolen and, if found, must reinstate the asset using the appropriate form.
 The property manager makes the final determination as to negligence or non-negligence.

 Property is considered missing when it cannot be found, and no evidence of theft is apparent.
-Property that is missing must be reported to the UTSA Police Department.
-If confidential or personally identifiable data was stored or present in the missing property, it must also be reported to the Office of Information Security.
 The department must conduct a thorough search for the property.
-If the property is not located, the department must submit a Missing Property/Reinstatement form (with attached supporting documentation) to the property manager.
+If the property is not located, the department must submit a Missing Property/Reinstatement form (with attached supporting documentation) to the Inventory Department.
 On the Missing Property/Reinstatement form, the department manager must make a recommendation as to whether the loss was due to negligence on the part of an employee.
+If confidential or personally identifiable data was stored or present in the missing property, it must also be reported to the Office of Information Security.